Human rights are essential in a democratic and inclusive society that respects the rule of law.

 Queensland’s Human Rights Act 2019 protects 23 human rights.

 The Act primarily protects civil and political rights drawn from the International Covenant on Civil and Political Rights.
-It also protects two rights drawn from the International Covenant on Economic, Social and Cultural Rights (right to education and health services) on one right drawn from the Universal Declaration of Human Rights (property rights).
+It also protects two rights drawn from the International Covenant on Economic, Social and Cultural Rights (right to education and health services) and on one right drawn from the Universal Declaration of Human Rights (property rights).

 The Act explicitly recognises the special importance of human rights to the Aboriginal and Torres Strait Islander peoples of Queensland as Australia’s first people and their distinctive and diverse spiritual, material and economic relationship with the lands, territories, waters and coastal seas.
 It also recognises the particular significance of the right to self-determination to Aboriginal peoples and Torres Strait Islander peoples.